-An introduction to decision analysis and evidence− based decision making
+An introduction to decision analysis and the reasoning processes of decision-making.

-The aim of this Module is to provide the student with : an understanding of basic concepts, and a skill set, in decision analysis and support, and evidence−based decision making.
+The aim of this Module is to provide the student with: an understanding of basic concepts, and a skill set, in decision analysis and support, and the reasoning mechanisms underpinning decision-making.

 By the end of this module the student should be able to:

 1. Understand key concepts and processes in decision making, analysis, and support

 2. Structure decision problems and elicit preferences and priorities

 4. Understand the key neurobiological processes underpinning decision making.